steqeq/0000/docs/about/compatibility/precision-support.rst

 Precision support
 *************************************************************

-Use the following sections to identify which data types and HIP types are supported with ROCm.
+Use the following sections to identify data types and HIP types ROCm™ supports.

 Integral types
 ==========================================

-The signed and unsigned integral types that are supported by ROCm™ are listed in the following table, together with their corresponding HIP type and a short description.
+The signed and unsigned integral types that are supported by ROCm are listed in the following table, together with their corresponding HIP type and a short description.